astronomer/docs/learn/use-case_snowpark_customer_analytics.md

         return {'name': model_id.get_name(), 'version':model_id.get_version()}
 ```

-- Task `train_sentiment_classifier`: After the structured and unstructured data has been extracted, transformed/transcribed, and loaded, it is used to train a sentiment classifier model in Snowpark.
-The embedding vectors in Weaviate along with a sentiment-labeled dataset allow you to train a very simple classifier.
-While model tuning and optimization are outside the scope of this demo, those steps could also be performed in parallel tasks.
-After the model has been trained, it is registered into the Snowflake model registry so that it can be used to generate sentiment predictions.
-One of the biggest advantages of this approach is that you can run your model on the data within Snowpark.
-It is not necessary to extract the data to cloud object storage for inference.
+- Task `train_sentiment_classifier`: After the structured and unstructured data has been extracted, transformed/transcribed, and loaded in the previous`unstructured_data` and `structured_data` task groups, it is used in this task to train a sentiment classifier model within Snowpark.
+The embedding vectors in Weaviate combined with a sentiment-labeled dataset allow the DAG to train a very simple classifier model.
+After training the model, the DAG registers it into the Snowflake model registry so that it can be used to generate sentiment predictions later in the DAG.
+One of the biggest advantages of this approach is that you can run your model on the data within Snowpark, without needing to extract data to cloud object storage for inference.

 ```python
     @task_group()